What Is A Home Inspection - The Basics

 If you have questions about how to get ready for a home inspection in the Denver area or about the inspection process in general, feel free to reach out to me at 303-564-4055 or Nathan@NathanSellsDenver.com.

-You can learn more about the contractual side of the home inspection process by reading section 10.3 in the Colorado approved contract (Contract to Buy and Sell Real Estate) which can be found on the Colorado Division of Real Estate mandatory forms page.
+You can learn more about the contractual side of the home inspection process by reading section 10.3 in the Colorado approved contract (Contract to Buy and Sell Real Estate) which can be found on my website here or the Colorado Division of Real Estate mandatory forms page.

 Hud provides a document for home buyers – For Your Protection: Get a Home Inspection.